AxisCommunications/docker-compose-acap/README.md

 The Docker Compose application is available as a **signed** eap-file in [Releases][latest-releases], this is the recommended way to install this ACAP.

+> [!IMPORTANT]
+> From AXIS OS 11.8 `root` user is not allowed by default and in 12.0 it will be disallowed completely.
+Read more on the [Developer Community](https://www.axis.com/developer-community/news/axis-os-root-acap-signing). \
+> Docker Compose ACAP 1.3.1 and previous, requires root and work is ongoing to create a version that does not.
+> Meanwhile, the solution is to allow root to be able to install the Docker Compose ACAP.
+>
+> On the web page of the device:
+> 1. Go to the Apps page, toggle on `Allow root-privileged apps`.
+> 1. Go to System -> Account page, under SSH accounts toggle off `Restrict root access` to be able to send the TLS certificates.
+Make sure to set the password of the `root` SSH user.

 The prebuilt Docker Compose ACAP application is signed, read more about signing [here][signing-documentation].

 Download and install any signed eap-file from [prereleases or releases][all-releases]